BS 9990 Compliance

 Final Acceptance:

 We complete the formal handover by ensuring all job sheets and certifications are signed off and a permanent record of the installation is created.
-Throughout dry riser installation, all work is carried out by fully vetted, competent engineers.
+Throughout the dry riser installation, all work is carried out by fully vetted, competent engineers.
 Each team is led by a supervisor with CSCS and SSSTS certifications, and every engineer holds relevant health & safety qualifications.
 Our staff undergo annual re-vetting and ongoing training (asbestos awareness, working at height, etc.) to maintain the highest standards.

 BS 9990:2015 Compliance: All dry riser installations in the UK must comply with BS 9990:2015 – Code of practice for non-automatic firefighting systems in buildings.
 Key requirements include: